Blackhawk To Perform At Prairie's Edge Casino Resort on February 4, 2017

 Tickets for Blackhawk are $30 in advance or $40 at the door.
 EMS workers can enter promo code: EMS-20 to receive their advance tickets for just $20.
 Tickets can be purchased online now at www.prairiesedgecasino.com.
 The fire department will provide free shuttle service between Granite Falls and the resort.
 The Granite Falls Fire Department can be reached at (320)564-3800.

 Doors open at 7:30 p.m.
-Blackhawk will take the state age 8:00 p.m.
+Blackhawk will take the stage at 8:00 p.m.
 The fire department will hold a raffle at 9:45 p.m. for a Harley Davidson Street Glide.
 The Shane Martin Band will take the stage following the raffle.

 About Prairie's Edge Casino Resort